 How to Serve the Shrimp

 When it comes to serving the shrimp, you have several delicious options.
-They pair wonderfully with rice, I especially enjoy them with this homemade cilantro lime rice.
+They pair wonderfully with creamy grits or rice, I especially enjoy them with this homemade cilantro lime rice.
 Additionally, they are delicious with noodles or pasta.
 The sauce in this recipe is easy to transform into a pasta sauce.

 For cajun shrimp pasta, after cooking the shrimp, remove them from the skillet, and add cooked pasta to the remaining butter sauce.
 Add a bit of starchy pasta water, then cook the pasta over low heat while stirring until the butter sauce evenly coats the pasta.
 Then, return the shrimp to the skillet, give it a good toss, and it’s ready to be served!